 Babby’s Special Chicken

 Decades before it was trendy, my grandmother Babby was an organic, natural health pioneer.
 She was growing her own rose hips for rosehip tea in the mountains of Colorado.
 Instead of enjoying typical desserts like chocolate chip cookies, her children got sesame seed candies or carob brownies.
-So not surprisingly, you didn’t see very much fried chicken in Babby’s house, but instead, they had equally delicious and crunchy baked cornflake chicken or its even more popular sister, Special K chicken!
-(FYI- they’re both exactly the same; the only difference comes from the type of cereal topping you use, but more on that later.)
+So not surprisingly, you didn’t see fried chicken very often in Babby’s house.
+Still, instead, they had equally delicious and crunchy baked cornflake chicken or its even more popular sister, Special K chicken!
+(FYI- they’re both the same; the only difference comes from the type of cereal topping you use, but more on that later.)

 Moist and tender with just the right amount of kick, this crispy chicken (and its various iterations over the last six decades) provides just the right amount of texture and kick to what could be an otherwise boring chicken dinner.